 "Let's be honest," he said, pressing his lips together, "your whole life has been a mistake."

-"Do mind leaving me alone?"
+"Can you leave me alone?"
 I said finally.

 I shook my head, and tried in vain to try to refocus on my sheet.
 He was just so uncouth and rude.
 I couldn't believe I hadn't seen that coming-that I actually started to wonder somewhere in the back of mind if he'd somewhat improved on his character.